 These changes were mandated by Congress in 1983 as part of a law that strengthened Social Security's finances.
 Congress cited improvements in the health of older people and increases in life expectancy as reasons for raising the retirement age.

-That law raised the full retirement age, which had been 65 since the inception of Social Security in the 1930s, to 66 for people born between 1943 and 1954.
-For those born in born in 1955, it is 66 and 2 months.
-FRA inches up to 66 and 4 months for someone born in 1957, 66 and 6 months for a 1958 baby, and so on, until it settles at 67 for people born in 1960 or later.
+That law raised the full retirement age, which had been 65 since the inception of Social Security in the 1930s, to 66 for people born between 1943 and 1954 and 66 and 2 months for those born in 1955.
+FRA inches up to 66 and 4 months for someone born in 1956, 66 and 6 months for a 1957 baby, and so on, until it settles at 67 for people born in 1960 or later.

 Keep in mind